 - 1. To make it clear that the Club will not tolerate bullying in any form. - 2.
-To define bullying and give all board members, coaches, parents and swimmers a good understanding of what bullying is. - 3.
+To define bullying and give all coaches, parents and swimmers a good understanding of what bullying is. - 3.
 To make it known to all parents, swimmers and coaching staff that there is a policy and protocol should any bullying issues arise. - 4.
-To make how to report bullying clear and understandable. - 5.
-To spread the word that (Name of Club) takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.
+To make how to report bullying clear and understandable. - To spread the word that the Marlins of Raleigh take bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.